-Despite that huge distance (even the light covers that distance in more than 21 hours), thanks to NASA’s Deep Space Network (DSN, see notes 1), we can still communicate with it (also with its sister, Voyager 2).
+Despite that huge distance (even the light covers that distance in almost 22 hours!), thanks to NASA’s Deep Space Network (DSN), we can still communicate with it (also with its sister, Voyager 2).
 But how far can Voyager 1 go before we lose communication?

-How long we can communicate with the Voyager 1?
+How long we can communicate with Voyager 1?

 Theoretically, there isn’t really a limit on how far we can communicate with objects in space – as long as they reply back to us.
 With our current technology, we could reliably communicate with the Voyager 1 for thousands of years, even if it’s many light years away from us.

-Despite that, we can communicate with Voyager 1 only a few years more.
-The reason is: the probe’s nuclear-powered (see notes 2) electrical supply weakens each day.
+Despite that, we can continue to communicate with Voyager 1 for only a few years more.
+The reason is: the probe’s nuclear-powered electrical supply weakens each day.

 Voyager 1 and the “Pale blue dot”